WoongheeLee/vscode-commitgen/README.md

 - [ ] Automatically close the terminal after committing a message
 - [ ] Support inclusion/exclusion filters for diff targets (e.g., specific file extensions or directories), to reduce unnecessary API calls

+## About
+CommitGen is a lightweight VS Code extension that helps you generate meaningful commit messages using OpenAI.
+**Made with ❤️ to make your commits cleaner and your workflow faster.**